Environment variables configure Panguard services at startup. Set them in your shell profile, .env file, or container orchestration system.

 export ALLOW_ANONYMOUS_UPLOAD=false

-ALLOW_ANONYMOUS_UPLOAD=true enables Community tier users to submit threat data without an API key.
+ALLOW_ANONYMOUS_UPLOAD=true enables users to submit threat data without an API key.
 Uploaded data still goes through validation and reputation scoring.

 Docker / Production